Home Web Development Flask Framework Cookbook - Second Edition

 app.register_blueprint(hello)

-Next, the views file, my_app/hello/views.py, will look like the following lines of code:
+Next, the views file, my_app/hello/views.py, which should look as follows:

 from flask import Blueprint